edufeed/edufeed/README.md

 The feed is located in [side-scroll-feed.html](https://github.com/edufeed/edufeed/blob/master/www/side-scroll-feed.html).
 The logic that inserts items into the feed is in [feed-items.ls](https://github.com/edufeed/edufeed/blob/master/www/feed-items.ls).

-To insert items into the feed, use the addItemToFeed method, passing in a dictionary where `itemtype` is the unprefixed form of the activity/thumbnail (ie, `example`, `typeword`), and `keys` is a dictionary with the properties that should be set on the activity and thumbnail.
+To insert items into the feed, use the addItemToFeed method, passing in a dictionary where `itemtype` is the unprefixed form of the activity/thumbnail (ie, `example`, `typeword`), and `data` is a dictionary with the properties that should be set on the activity and thumbnail, and `social` is a dictionary that can contain a string `poster` and an array `finishedby`.

 Here is an example for the `typeword` activity:

 ```
-{itemtype: 'typeword', data: {word: 'dog'}}
+{itemtype: 'typeword', data: {word: 'dog'}, social: {poster: 'dog', finishedby: ['zebra']}}
 ```

 Here is an example for the `example` activity:

 ```
-{itemtype: 'example', data: {foo: 'somefooval', bar: 'somebarval'}}
+{itemtype: 'example', data: {foo: 'somefooval', bar: 'somebarval'}, social: {poster: 'mouse', finishedby: ['elephant']}}
 ```

+See [sample_feed_items.ls](https://github.com/edufeed/edufeed/blob/master/www/sample_feed_items.ls) for more examples.

 ## Backend Architecture

-Entry point is in [app.ls](https://github.com/edufeed/edufeed/blob/master/app.ls) and [resources/express/init.ls](https://github.com/edufeed/edufeed/blob/master/resources/express/init.ls)
+Entry point is in [app.ls](https://github.com/edufeed/edufeed/blob/master/app.ls)